 Women might have the desire to get married and live a happy life with their husbands, but does marriage actually give them everything, that they dreamed of?
-Contrary to popular belief, many a time, it has been seen in studies and research alike, that men tend to gain more from marriage, than women.
+Contrary to popular belief, many a time, it has been seen in studies and research alike, that men benefit more from marriage than women.

 “Women have always been more critical of marriage than men.
 The great mysterious irony of it is – at least it’s the stereotype – that women want to get married and men are trying to avoid it.
 Marriage doesn’t benefit women as much as men, and it never has.
 And women, once they are married, become very critical of marriages in a way that men don’t.” – Elizabeth Gilbert

 Benefits of Marriage: Do men benefit more from marriage than women?

 Marriage, we have been led to believe, is a natural habitat for women, but a stifling cage for men.
 Thus goes the popular fantasy.
 However, in the real world of data, things shake out quite a bit differently.

 First, confounding the view of marriage as the female heaven and haven is the fact that marriage actually appears to benefit men more than it does women.

 Research has shown that the “marriage benefits“—the increases in health, wealth, and happiness that are often associated with status—go disproportionately to men.
 Married men are better off than single men.
 Married women, on the other hand, are not better off than unmarried women.

 Second, in contrast to the myth that marriage is a woman’s ultimate and sacred fulfillment is the reality that roughly two-thirds of divorces are initiated by women.

 This is true not only for the young and hip: A recent AARP survey of 1147 men and women ages 40-79 who experienced a divorce in their 40s, 50s, or 60s, found that 66 percent of women said they initiated the split.